Spanning the Operational Space: How to Select Use Cases and Mission Threads

 References & Resources

-- Armour, Frank and Granville Miller, 2000, Advanced Use Case Modeling: Software Systems, Addison-Wesley Professional.
+Armour, F., and G. Miller, 2000, Advanced Use Case Modeling: Software Systems, Addison-Wesley Professional.

-- Denney, Richard, 2005, Succeeding with Use Cases: Working Smart to Deliver Quality, Addison-Wesley Professional.
+Denney, R., 2005, Succeeding with Use Cases: Working Smart to Deliver Quality, Addison-Wesley Professional.

-- Department of Defense, 16 July 2008, DoD Instruction 5200.39, Critical Program Information (CPI) Protection Within the Department of Defense.
+Department of Defense, May 28, 2015, DoD Instruction 5200.39, Critical Program Information (CPI) Identification and Protection Within Research, Development, Test, and Evaluation (RDT&E).